Misago

 Great majority of authentication providers require you to register your site as an "app" using their developer settings page.

-Start by going to Developer settings page, and make sure you are in the "OAuth Apps" section.
+Start by going to page, and make sure you are in the "OAuth Apps" section.
 If you don't any apps yet, it will look like this:

 Click the "Register a new application" button.
 This will move you to page where you will have to fill in details for your app: